Arthil/Dawn-of-Thunder-/README.md

 There are many kinds of troops in the game:

-  Archer    (ranged) cheap and easy to train, weak if not protected.
+  ---Archer    (ranged) cheap and easy to train, weak if not protected.

-  Swordman  (melee) also cheap but vunerable to ranged attacks.
+  ---Swordman  (melee) also cheap but vunerable to ranged attacks.

-  Pikeman   (melee) very effective against knights.
+  ---Pikeman   (melee) very effective against knights.

-  Knight    (melee) expensive but fast and powerful.
+  ---Knight    (melee) expensive but fast and powerful.

-  Catapult  (ranged)  specializes in destroying buildings, very weak against melee.
+  ---Catapult  (ranged)  specializes in destroying buildings, very weak against melee.

 For each game, the game creates a random map consisting of varying terrain.